-Requirement Level 3.6 Turtle excluder devices (TEDs) are in place and Important Subjected to periodic maintenance.
-Only applicable to trawler fisheries and fleets.
+Requirement Level 3.6 Turtle excluder devices (TEDs) are in place and subjected Important to periodic maintenance.
+Only applicable to trawler fisheries and fleets targeting shrimps

-This requirement is applicable only to trawler fisheries and fleets.
+This requirement is applicable only to trawler fisheries and fleets targeting shrimps.
 The unit of certification shall have appointed at least one employee to monitor the functioning and maintenance of TEDs.
 The auditor shall collect evidence of compliance, such as purchase invoices with technical specifications and maintenance records.
 If possible, the auditor can include pictures of TEDs.